nargessgolshan/formap-tableau-wdc/README.md

- This is a Tableau web data connector for PCAOB Form AP filings (https://pcaobus.org/oversight/standards/implementation-resources-PCAOB-standards-rules/form-ap-auditor-reporting-certain-audit-participants)
+ This is a Tableau web data connector for PCAOB Form AP filings (https://pcaobus.org/oversight/standards/implementation-resources-PCAOB-standards-rules/form-ap-auditor-reporting-certain-audit-participants).
+You can follow the steps below or watch my videos here (https://youtube.com/playlist?list=PLwMT2D38NfPpWF-wepdJUgnR1abf2BntP) and follow through.

  Steps:
  1) Make sure you have anaconda installed on your computer.
 If not you can download it here: https://www.anaconda.com/products/individual